abirabedinkhan/abirabedinkhan/README.md

 </p>

 # Hi there 👋
-Hey!
-My name is Abir, and I make things, do things, make more things, and do more things!
-I use a range of different tools and programming languages to do so, but I mainly focus on Python.
-I've had a few projects go open-source in the past, but most of my work is done for my own project.
+Hello!
+I'm Abir, and I create things!
+While I use a variety of tools and programming languages to accomplish this, Python is my primary focus.
+Although I work mostly on my own projects, I have had a few projects go open-source in the past.

 - 🔭 I’m currently working on [Search Engines](https://searchbd.net/)
 - 🌱 I’m currently learning C, Rust, Javascript